sonertari/SSLproxy/README.md

 ### Filtering rules

-SSLproxy can divert, split, pass, or block connections based on filtering rules.
+SSLproxy can divert, split, pass, block, or match connections based on filtering rules.
 Filtering rules can be defined globally or per-proxyspec.

 - Divert action diverts packets to listening program, allowing SSL inspection by listening program and content logging of packets